g00tch/Paxex/README.md

 ***

 ***Step 9***
-* Sit back and wait for the install (this will take 10-20 mins)
+* Sit back and wait for the install (this will take between 1-10 minutes)
 ***

 ***Step 10***